Edesp1/readme-generator/Develop/README.md

-# Readme generator
+# Readme Generator

   ## Description

-  Being able to create a proffesional readme generator from the command-line
+  Being able to write a professional readme through the terminal

-  ##Table Of Contents
+  ## Table Of Contents

 - [Installation](#installation)
 - [Usage](#usage)
 - [Credits](#contributions)
 - [License](#license)

-  ##Installation
+## Installation

   npm i

-  ##Usage
+## Usage

-  git clone the repo from  https://github.com/Edesp1/9challenge . open terminal and type node index.js to start the Readme generator.
+  git clone this repo  at https://github.com/Edesp1/readme-generator then open the terminal and run npm i to download all dependencies then run node index.js to start the application

-  ##Collaboration
+## Collaboration

-  Contributions are closed
+  Contributions are closed until further notice

-  ##License
+## License

   MIT

-  ##Tests
+## Tests

   npm test